infusephp/libs/README.md

 ## Tests

-Use phpunit to run the included tests (more tests coming later):
+Use phpunit to run the included tests:

 ```
 phpunit